 that are now inside the city.
 Growth was on its way.

-Franklin with the quaint and charming Main Street and pre-Civil War and Victorian homes was
+Franklin with the quaint and charming Main Street and historic homes was

 also a factory town in the 1950s and 60s.
 Industry and commerce supplied money for the city

 coffers, which always had extra funds for any project desired by those city officials in the know,

 except for extremely large projects like the by-pass (now the partially built Mack Hatcher